Jaredy899/astro-website/src/content/blog/6-beer.md

 > *“The first sip hits you with a burst of citrus and pine, followed by a subtle sweetness that balances out the bitterness.”*

-IPAs (India Pale Ales) are known for their bold hop flavors, and **Voodoo Ranger Imperial IPA** takes that to another level.
+IPAs (India Pale Ales) are known for their bold hop flavors, and **Imperial IPA** takes that to another level.
 Here’s what I love about it:

 - **Citrus & Pine:** That unmistakable hoppy punch.
 - **Tropical Fruit Notes:** A complexity that keeps every sip interesting.
 - **Caramel Sweetness:** Balances the bitterness perfectly.
 - **Rich Malt Backbone:** Adds depth and smoothness.
-- **Strong but Smooth:** At 9% ABV, it’s powerful but never overwhelming.
+- **Strong but Smooth:** At 9% ABV, it’s powerful but only sometimes overwhelming...

 It’s the kind of beer that demands your attention and rewards you for slowing down and savoring it.